How often do you use Ancestry.com‘s card catalog feature?

 Let’s look at some examples.

-First, let’s Find the card catalog.
+First, let’s find the Ancestry.com’s card catalog.
 From the Ancestry home page click “Search” and you will see “Card Catalog” towards the bottom of the drop down.

 Click “Card Catalog”.